MagedGDEV/CppInsights/README.md

 double values[10]; // array of 10 doubles
 ```

-To intialize an array there multiple ways:
+To intialize an array there are multiple ways:

 - Initialize each element individually